 This Agreement is executed in duplicate originals and is effective and enforceable only after both parties have signed the Agreement and an original executed Agreement has been returned to IES.
 China acknowledges that he has read this Agreement, has understood it and knowingly and voluntarily desires to sign it.

 Accepted, Understood and Agreed

 IES Management, L.P.
 By: IES Residential Group, Inc. Its Managing General Partner

-By:

-Richard L. China Margery M. Harris
+Richard L. China By: Margery M. Harris

 Date: Title: Sr. Vice President, Human Resources

 Date:

-Page 6 of 6

 AMENDED AND RESTATED EMPLOYMENT AGREEMENT